 Performance/Response time requirement

 The System must be able to provide a response to the User in less than 2 seconds.
-When the System cannot connection to MySQL or the Messaging Service, a response to the User must be presented in 6 seconds of less.
+When the System cannot connection to the database or the Messaging Service, a response to the User must be presented in 6 seconds of less.

 Availability requirement

 3B must be available 24/7.
-To ensure this is the case, 2 back-up connections to MySQL will be developed.
+To ensure this is the case, 2 back-up connections to the database will be developed.

 Recoverability requirement

 At least 2 backups in separate physical locations must be available.
-If MySQL or the Messaging Service is unable to connect to the System, the system will notify the developer at once in the form of an email.
+If the database or the Messaging Service is unable to connect to the System, the system will notify the developer at once in the form of an email.

 Security requirement

 No plain text passwords are stored anywhere.
-Encrypted passwords using AES will be stored in the MySQLdatabase.
+Encrypted passwords using AES will be stored in the database.

 Design